 Making Menstruation Matter

-At the conference, we will bestow the first “Making Menstruation Matter” award to Gloria Steinem, author of the classic piece, “If Men Could Menstruate.”
+At the conference, the first “Making Menstruation Matter” award was bestowed on Gloria Steinem, author of the classic piece, “If Men Could Menstruate.”

 Have you visited re:Cycling (SMCR’s blog) lately?